XP-NETWORK/documentation/docs/Multibridge2.0/logging_with_unstoppable.md

 ![US-Zip code](../../static/assets/unstoppable_domains/5.ud.png)

-## 7. If you're are not a US resident select `No` and click the `Checkout` button:
+## 7. If you are not a US resident, select `No` and click the `Checkout` button:

 ![Checkout](../../static/assets/unstoppable_domains/6.ud.png)

-## 8. You will be offered four ways of loggin in:
+## 8. You will be offered four ways of logging in:

 ![Logging-in](../../static/assets/unstoppable_domains/7.ud.png)

-## 7. Select your preferred way of payment
+## 7. Select your preferred way of payment:

 ![8](../../static/assets/unstoppable_domains/8ud.png)